 Kiba and I shared a look before he turned back into the kitchen, suddenly interested in his breakfast once more.
 "You mean the fact that you started liking him enough to kiss him?"
 I asked innocently, following after Kiba.

 "It's his birthday."
 Kiba said with a shrug, picking up his glass of milk and taking a drink.
-"I think it's law to allow him to do whatever he pleases for the rest of today."
+"I think it's a law to let him to do whatever he pleases for the rest of today."

 "I like the sound of that."
 I said, moving over to the air vent by the wall and sitting in front of it, sighing in content as the warm air hit my damp fur.
 "Giving a pup like me power isn't something I would recommend, however."